ethteck/splat/README.md

 ### Optional dependencies

-- `mips`: Required when using the N64, PSX, PS2 or PSp platforms.
+- `mips`: Required when using the N64, PSX, PS2 or PSP platforms.
 - `dev`: Installs all the available dependencies groups and other packages for development.

 ### Gamecube / Wii